Dhrutiman/moneyTracker/README.md

 ---

 ## Description
 moneyTracker is a money tracking web app.
-Here anyone can upload his/her’s bank transaction statement as a CSV file.
+Which provide us with our monthly expenses, daily transactions, and other information in a gook looking graph and charts.
+For that, we have to upload our bank transaction statement as a CSV file and add category and subject to each entered transactions to show in our homepage.

 #### Technologies